daveho/EasySandbox/README.md

 LD_PRELOAD=/path/to/EasySandbox.so ./untrustedExe
 ```

+EasySandbox defines its own implementation of `malloc` and `free`, to ensure
+that the program will not need to call `sbrk` or `mmap` to allocate memory
+while in SECCOMP mode.
+The heap is a fixed size, and cannot grow while the
+program is running.
+You can control the size of the heap by setting
+the `EASYSANDBOX_HEAPSIZE` environment variable to the size of the heap
+in bytes.

 **Note**: EasySandbox uses [__libc_start_main](http://refspecs.linuxbase.org/LSB_3.1.1/LSB-Core-generic/LSB-Core-generic/baselib---libc-start-main-.html)
 to hook into the startup process.
 If the untrusted executable defines its own entry
 point (rather than the normal Linux/glibc one), it could execute untrusted code.
+In my intended application (compiling and executing student code
+submissions), I control the compilation process, so I can take
+steps to ensure that `__libc_start_main` is called.

 # Limitations